 The 15 Best Japanese Restaurants In Sydney

-The extensive menu caters to meat eaters, pescatarians, vegetarians, and vegans.
+The extensive menu caters to Meat eaters, Pescatarians, Vegetarians, and Vegans.
 Even better, you can order from both menus from whichever side you choose to sit on.
+And where you decide to sit is totally up to you.

 The electrifying Jugemu provides a busier atmosphere, whilst Shimbashi has a calming ambience.
 However, both offer a unique dining experience.